ray5273/packer-qemu-template/README.md

 ==> Wait completed after 13 minutes 55 seconds
 ```

-in case of building image without KVM accelerate, it can take more than 55 minutes.
+in case of building image without KVM accelerate, it can take more than 1 Hour.

 ## Password Generation in http/user-data